eryxcoop/eryxcoop.github.io/_posts/2024-11-27-Parallel-Programming-with-CUDA-Parallel-programs-optimized-for-GPU.md

 <img src="/assets/img/parallel-programming-cuda/binary-reduction-signature-and-usage.png" alt="Binary reduction usage" width=700 />
 </p>

+In [this repository](https://github.com/jarnesino/cuda-reduction-optimization) you can find all the code and benchmarks we talk about here.

 ### Sequential implementation

 To start with, this is a sequential version one might choose to implement for the CPU.